Get Started Using the Dashboard

 The default tab of the Indices page is Browse.
 From the Browse tab, you can test the search configuration of your index.
 You can debug specific search results by hovering over the trophy icon attached to each record.
 This explains the ranking position of your records.

 Through the Configuration tab you can change the settings of your index.
 There are 5 important sections in this tab:

-- Relevance Essentials, which lets you configure searchable attributes, ranking, custom ranking, sorting, and personalization (Enterprise only).
+- Relevance Essentials, which lets you configure searchable attributes, ranking, custom ranking, sorting, and personalization (Premium plans only).

 - Relevance Optimizations, which lets you configure typo-tolerance, language, synonyms, stop words, segmentation and decompounding, diacritics, separators, exact matching, and word proximity.